The anti-spherical category: The categories , and

 \subsection{Relations in $\HC_{\mathrm{BS}}$}

 Let us define the Hecke category.
 In this section we will give a summary of the central result of \cite{EW}.

 We define $\SD$ as the monoidal category with objects sequences $\un{w}$ in $S$.
 If $\un{x}$ and $\un{y}$ are two such sequences, we define $\Hom_{\SD}(\un{x}, \un{y})$ as the free $R$-module generated by isotopy classes of $S$-graphs with bottom boundary $\un{x}$ and top boundary $\un{y}$, modulo the local relations below.
 Hom spaces are graded by the degree of the graphs (all the relations below are homogeneous).
-The structure of this monoidal category is given by horizontal and vertical concatenation of diagrams.
+The structure of this monoidal category is given by horizontal concatenation of diagrams for the tensor product of morphisms and vertical concatenation of diagrams for the composition of morphisms.

 In what follows, the rank of a relation is the number of colors involved in the relation.
 We use the color red for ${r}$ and blue for {$b$}.